falke327/bike-tracker/README.md

 To psql into the postgres container use `./psql-into-database.bat` from bin/ directory.

 ### Initialize Database

-Currently, it is not possible to create roles and databases with flyway and connect to it in the same step.
-You need to execute the commands in `/src/main/resources/db/init` by hand before you can leave all the other database operations to flyway.
-You only need to do this on the first time you are going to use the database.

 Flyway will perform all commands provided in `/src/main/resources/db/migration` on application start up.